w1iang/2024-frqs/Solutions for FRQ2/README.md

 updating scores between teams.
 After discussing with my class, I revised my new solution to contain a boolean variable
 ## What I learned
+Because the root of my issue with my code was not understanding the need for a boolean variable, it was sort of simple to revise and fix.
+I learned how to use a boolean to simplify the code significantly.